 Years ago, I whimsically folded a few of my original poems into paper airplanes and flew them into the audience at a reading.
 People were amused.
 This happened long ago, in the "Before Times," when no one had heard the names Microsoft or Apple iPhone.
 It was a simpler era, and yet today I say … Continue reading Free Books

-I pledge allegiance to this sand and gravel road that runs between the river and my house, clumps of California poppies rangy stalks of fragrant fennel and burgeoning fig trees that grow wild on the river bank.
+This is a re-run from the early days of this blog, but still topical and seasonal.
+Enjoy!
+I pledge allegiance to this sand and gravel road that runs between the river and my house, clumps of California poppies rangy stalks of fragrant fennel burgeoning fig trees that grow wild on the river bank.
 I pledge … Continue reading Happy Birthday, USA

 Greetings Blogosphere!
 I am excited to announce that I am releasing another book, a brief collection of short short stories (aka "flash fiction") and essays.
 It's called Wild Imaginings.
 Currently Wild Imaginings is available only as an E-Book for you to download onto your Kindle, Nook, tablet, computer or other device (even the one you're reading … Continue reading New Book!

 Warning: spoilers ahead.
 I’ll wave a red flag when we get close, but stay alert.
 This book made me very sad.
 I don’t know why I’m surprised, it’s right there in the tittle.
 It’s not that I can’t handle sad—I mean, I’ve never missed an episode ofThis Is Us.
 But this book made me feel sad … Continue reading The Particular Sadness of Lemon Cake (a book review)

 Recently I was doing a yoga DVD and I got my first taste of vertigo.
 I think it happened when I was doing one of those poses where you’re bent over, your head near your shins, and you lift one arm straight up, then you twist your neck to look at the ceiling.
 That seems … Continue reading Vertigo